johngai19/go_k8s_helm/README.md

 ## Overview

 This project is a Go application designed to interact with Kubernetes clusters and manage Helm chart deployments.
-It serves as an illustrative example of how to use the official Go client libraries for Kubernetes (`client-go`) and Helm SDK.
+It serves as an illustrative example of how to use the official Go client libraries for Kubernetes (`client-go`) and the Helm SDK.
+The project includes command-line utilities (`k8schecker`, `helmctl`) for direct interaction and testing, as well as internal utility packages (`k8sutils`, `helmutils`) that can be leveraged by other Go applications or within this project for more complex operations.

 A key component used for initial setup verification and ongoing testing is the `umbrella-chart` located in the `umbrella-chart/` subdirectory.